dfrencham/blog/content/post/2019-09-18-make-great-git-diagrams.md

 - GitgraphJS.TemplateName.Metro
 - GitgraphJS.TemplateName.BlackArrow

 The options object provides all the overrides.
-To see which objects you can override, take a look in the [Gitgraph repo](https://github.com/nicoespeon/gitgraph.js/blob/master/packages/gitgraph-core/src/template.ts);
+To see which objects you can override, take a look in the [Gitgraph repo](https://github.com/nicoespeon/gitgraph.js/blob/master/packages/gitgraph-core/src/template.ts).

-Pass the new template object into the create call: `createGitgraph(container, { template: yourTemplate })`
+Pass the new template object into the create call createGraph():

+`createGitgraph(container, { template: yourTemplate })`

 Check out the code sample for more detail.